 It's crucial that you're prepared for a period of 'negative gearing' - where your rental income is unlikely to cover the costs of owning the property.
 This could last for the first few years of owning the investment home.
 There are tax benefits that can help, but you must be confident that you can meet all expenses.

 There are two other questions you need to ask yourself before committing to an investment, and these are related to your life stage and plans for the next 5-10 years:

-Speaking to a mortgage broker can help you work out what you can afford to spend, and what investment strategy best suits your goals and financial situation.
+Speaking to a Home Lending Specialist can help you work out what you can afford to spend, and what investment strategy best suits your goals and financial situation.
 Ask for a loan pre-approval, so you have an exact budget to work within when you start looking.
 When you find the right property, you're ready to move on it right away.

 Choosing the right investment strategy that fits in with your lifestyle and goals is the key to a satisfying investment.

 Buying a property and holding it for the long haul is one of the most common property investment strategies used by Australians.
 Your property could be negatively geared for a while.
 You'll plan to service the debt, secure in the knowledge that you've selected a low-risk strategy while you wait for the long-term growth potential to be realised.